Hypothesis Testing

 Errors

-There are two common errors: false positives, also referred to as type I errors, where we reject H0H_0 when H0H_0 is true, and false negatives, or type II errors, when we retain H0H_0 when H1H_1 is true.
+There are two common errors: false positives, also referred to as type I errors, where we reject when is true, and false negatives, or type II errors, when we retain when is true.

 Power

-A test has level α\alpha if its size is less than or equal to α\alpha.
+A test has level if its size is less than or equal to .

 note